EugenMayer/openstack-lab/README.md

 Start an self contained OpenStack LAB with 1 controller node and 2 compute nodes - all using vagrant in one command.
 OpenStack is deployed vanilla using `Kolla` via the `deploy` box.

-Thia `wan` provider network for floating ips, a `management` network for thecluster management and node (OVN) interop.
+Thia `wan` provider network for floating ips, a `management` network for the cluster management and node (OVN) interop.

+- We are not using DVR / distributed IPs
+- OVN North-Bridge (gateway node) and (database node) are deployed to the controller

 Status: